 Here’s the menu for Spain:

-Charcuterie in a Cone with imported Spanish Meats, Cheeses and Olives with an Herb Vinaigrette
+- Charcuterie with a selection of imported Spanish Meats, Cheeses and Olives with an Herb Vinaigrette (gluten/wheat-friendly)

-Seafood Salad with Shrimp, Bay Scallops, Mussels, Extra Virgin Olive Oil, White Balsamic Vinegar and Smoked Paprika (GF)
+- Seafood Salad with Shrimp, Bay Scallops, Mussels, Extra Virgin Olive Oil, White Balsamic Vinegar and Smoked Paprika (gluten/wheat-friendly)

 Charcuterie in a Cone with imported Spanish Meats, Cheeses and Olives, Etc. ($6.50) – This is a pretty straightforward cone of ordinary meats, cheeses, and olives drizzled in a dressing.
 The oil and herbs definitely compensate for some fairly pedestrian offerings here, but it’s still fun.